jrotl/LooPings/README.md

 - REQUIREMENTS and INSTALLATION:

-	LooPings requires WORDNET:SIMILARITY (WS4J) 1.0.1 [1] and STANFORD CORENLP 2014-06-16 [2] and OWLAPI DISTRIBUTION 3.4.5 or above [3].
+	LOOPINGS requires WORDNET:SIMILARITY (WS4J) 1.0.1 [1] and STANFORD CORENLP 2014-06-16 [2] and OWLAPI DISTRIBUTION 3.4.5 or above [3].
 If they are not included  in the release, then you should install them manually on your system.